How to Make Easy DIY Photo Ornaments

 Personalizing your Ornaments with Names

-You may choose to stop there, but I chose to personalize my ornaments on both sides.
+You can stop there, but I chose to personalize my ornaments on both sides.

 I wanted to add a little something to the back to commemorate my babies’ first Christmases, but I also wanted to keep it simple.
 So I decided to simply add each of my little boys’ first and middle names and the year they were born.